-Reality is the most photorealistic virtual studio solution in today’s broadcast industry.
-Reality has powerful integrated toolset that provides solutions for all types of virtual studio production workflows.
-Reality raises the bar in virtual studio production in terms of image quality, operation speed, keying quality and lots of other aspects.
+Reality is the most photorealistic virtual studio solution in today’s broadcast industry, powered by Unreal Engine 4.
+Reality has powerful integrated toolset, that provides solutions for all types of virtual studio production workflows, including augmented and data driven graphics.
+Reality raises the bar in virtual studio production in terms of image quality, operation speed, keying technology and lots of other aspects.

 Reality Processing Engine

-Reality uses the best real-time 3D rendering engine ensures most photo-realistic image output available for today’s GPUs.
-This image quality is achieved by using deferred rendering methods, unique antialiasing technology, and advanced features like depth of field, light maps, reflections and refractions.
+Reality uses the Unreal Engine 4, which ensures most photorealistic image output available for today’s GPUs.
+This level of image quality is achieved by deferred rendering methods, unique anti-aliasing technology and advanced features like depth of field, motion blur, light maps, screen space reflections and refractions.

-As a unique approach in the market, talent is keyed and composited with graphics in 3D space.
+As a unique approach in the market, in Reality, talent is composited with graphics in 3D scene.
 This technique results in realistic reflections and refractions of talent.
+Also blooming effects and lens flares are composited over talent.
+All the compositing is done in 16 bit floating point, for HDR precision.

 Action Based Control Interface

-Reality allows creating action groups from multiple custom actions with the timeline.
+Reality allows creating action groups from multiple custom actions with timeline.
 So the studio operators can trigger multiple actions with custom timings in one click.
-By using custom actions, you can change any property of any item in the scene, trigger any animation and connect any data sources (database, RSS, excel etc.) and ingest external data to the system.
+By using custom actions, you can change any property of any item in the scene, trigger any animation and connect any data sources and ingest external data to the system.

 With the built-in multi-viewer and video mixer, the system can preview all sources (cameras, live video inputs, still images, video clips etc.) and make various transitions in between.
-Reality Vision Mixer has a touch-based interface which supports cut, dissolve, wipe and fly transitions with duration selection.
+Reality Vision Mixer supports cut, dissolve and wipe transitions with selectable duration.

 If you wish to get maximum performance from your engine, you have to assign one engine hardware per camera.
 Use “Reality” in single channel rendering mode and use an external video switcher / multi-viewer.